 Transfer the mouse heart into a disposable 2.5 mL glass shell vial with 2 mL of PBS.
 Wash away residual blood by incubating the heart on a shaker for 10 min at room temperature (RT) several times.
 Change the PBS solution each time until PBS remains clear.

 Discard the PBS and fill the vial with 2 mL of cold 4% paraformaldehyde (PFA).
-Incubate for 4 h at RT (Figure 2A).
+Incubate for 4 hours at RT (Figure 2A).

 After incubation, discard the PFA and the vial with 2 mL of PBS.
 Wash the heart on a shaker for 10 min at RT.
 Repeat the washing step twice, draining and filling the vial with new PBS each time to fully wash away excess PFA.